Deep Inelastic Processes and the Equations of Motion: First Order Correction

-The notations for the functions are somewhat similar to those introduced by refs. \cite{mt,gms}.
-The suffix $"o"$ in $f^{\bot}_o$, $g_{T,o}$ and $h_{T,o}$ denotes T-odd contribution to these three functions, classified as "hybrid" in sect.
-4, since they have T-even counterparts, see eq. (\ref{par03}).
-These functions are normalized coherently with their counterparts: indeed, if the quark is on-shell,
+The notations for the functions are somewhat similar to those introduced by Mulders and Tangerman (1996) and Goeke {\it et al.} (2005).
+The suffix $"o"$ in $f^{\bot}_o$, $g_{T,o}$, $g^{\bot}_{L,o}$ and $h_{T,o}$ denotes T-odd contribution to these three functions.
+They have T-even counterparts, as explained in sect.
+4, eq. (\ref{par03}), where we introduced "hybrid" functions.
+The T-odd functions are normalized coherently with their T-even counterparts, as can be seen from the factor in front of $\Gamma_1$, eq. (\ref{pargam}): indeed, considering the case of an approximately on-shell quark, we have

+Furthermore the $(-i)$-factor in (\ref{propd}) is compensated by the $i-$factor present in the term with $n = 1$ in expansion (\ref{exp}), but absent in the term with $n = 0$; therefore also the phase of the T-odd functions is in agreement with the one of the T-even counterparts.
+It follows from such observations that the factor (\ref{propd}) in expression (\ref{pargam}) automatically fixes also the normalization and the phase of the remaining functions included in $\Gamma_1$.

-the $(-i)$-factor being compensated by the $i-$factor in expansion (\ref{exp}).
-This constrains also the normalization of the other functions included in eq. (\ref{pargam}).
-Moreover, as already noticed in connection with correlation functions, the function $h'$ describes a quark transverse polarization induced by quark-gluon interactions: this polarization, present also in spinless or unpolarized hadrons, is somewhat similar to the Boer-Mulders function\cite{bm}, although it is twist-3 and not twist-2.
+Last, as already noticed in connection with correlation functions, the function $h'$ describes a quark transverse polarization induced by quark-gluon interactions: this polarization, present also in spinless or unpolarized hadrons, is somewhat similar to the Boer-Mulders (1998) function, although it is twist-3 and not twist-2.